 Many patients suffer from acne over the course of their lifetime.
 Unfortunately, acne and acne breakouts, if not taken care of promptly, can result in acne scars.
 Dr. Michele Green is a board certified dermatologist, specializing in acne, skin discoloration and dark spots from acne, skin care, and the best acne scar treatment in NYC.
-Dr. Green has the most cutting edge laser treatments and technologies for treating acne scars in her boutique private New York office.
-It is important to understand the fundamentals of acne and acne breakouts to best treat and prevent acne scarring.
+Dr. Green has the most cutting edge laser treatments and technologies for treating acne scars in her boutique, private, New York City office.
+It is important to understand the fundamentals of acne and acne breakouts to best prevent and treat potential acne scarring.

 Woman treated with acne scar treatment, vbeam and ematrix, 5 treatments